 A former collegiate golfer, Brandon is frequently on the streets of Manhattan pursuing his passion for photography.

-Mike Armstrong is the Long Island Regional Director for Reclaim New York.
-He leads the organization’s outreach, education, and grassroots training efforts in the region, equipping Long Islanders with the tools to help them drive reforms to make New York more affordable for our families and businesses.
+Mike Armstrong is the Director of Field Operations for Reclaim New York.
+He leads the organization’s state-level outreach, education, and grassroots training efforts, equipping New Yorkers with the tools to help them drive reforms to make the state more affordable for families and businesses.

 Prior to joining Reclaim New York, Mike was the National Field Director for the Leadership Institute, a Virginia-based grassroots training organization.
 From 2010-12 Mike was Regional Field Coordinator for the Institute.